-CSAR will admit each eligible student who submits a timely application, unless the number of applications exceeds the capacity of the student’s requested grade level or of the school building.
+CSARCS will admit each eligible student who submits a timely application unless the number of applications exceeds the capacity of the student’s requested grade level or the school building.
 Prospective students and their parents or guardians are encouraged to spend a day visiting the school and sitting in on a classroom instruction period.
-It is important that students and their parents/guardians understand the values of the school along with its academic and social expectations before they are asked to make a decision to enroll their children.
-The school will take whatever additional steps deemed necessary to make sure that all information needed is provided.
+Students and their parents/guardians must understand the values of the school along with its academic and social expectations before they are asked to decide to enroll their children.
+The school will take necessary additional steps to ensure all information is provided.
 The school will make staff available to any parent or guardian who needs help completing the application.

-As public charter school, CSAR is a tuition-free.
-Parents or guardians wishing to submit an application for their child to attend CSAR is required to complete and submit an application online, by mail, or in person.
-The school does not require any action (beyond the submission of an application) on the part of potential students or their families as a condition of enrollment.
+As a public charter school, CSARCS is tuition-free.
+Parents or guardians wishing to apply for their child to attend CSARCS must complete and apply Online - Application Link.
+The school does not require any action (beyond applying) on the part of potential students or their families as a condition of enrollment.
 The application deadline is by the first day of April each year.

 Admissions and Enrollment Process

-CSAR will determine the available seats after giving preference to the students returning to the charter school in the second or any subsequent year of operation.
-If the number of timely submitted applications of eligible students for admission to a CSAR exceeds the capacity of the grade level of the school, students will be accepted for admission from among such applicants by a random selection process (lottery).
+CSARCS will determine the available seats after giving preference to the students returning to the charter school in the second or subsequent year of operation.
+Suppose the number of timely submitted applications of eligible students for admission to a CSARCS exceeds the capacity of the grade level of the school.
+In that case, students will be accepted for admission among such applicants by a random selection process (lottery).

-The admissions lottery will be conducted during the month of April.
-The admissions lottery will be well publicized and will be open to the public.
+The admissions lottery will be conducted in April.
+The admissions lottery will be well publicized and open to the public.

-Prior to CSAR’s admissions lottery, a database will be generated containing the name, grade level, and district of residence of every student who has submitted an application.
-During the lottery, an individual unaffiliated with CSAR will supervise the use of computer software to generate a randomized, ordered list of all students who have submitted an application.
-CSAR will then use the ordered list (separate for each school) to admit students using the following process:
+Before CSARCS’s admissions lottery, a database will be generated containing the name, grade level, and district of residence of every student who has applied.
+During the lottery, an individual unaffiliated with CSARCS will supervise the use of computer software to generate a randomized, ordered list of all students who have applied.
+CSARCS will then use the ordered list (separate for each school) to admit students using the following process:

-- First, children of employees will be admitted in the order their name appears in the list up to 15% of the charter school’s total enrollment.
+- First, employees' children will be admitted in the order their name appears in the list up to 15% of the charter school’s total enrollment.

-- Third, siblings of current CSAR students will be admitted in the order their name appears on the list.
+- Second, siblings of current CSARCS students will be admitted in the order their name appears on the list.

-- Fourth, students residing in the school district in which the charter school is located in the order that their name appears on the list.
+- Third, students residing in the school district in which the charter school is located are listed in the order that their name appears on the list.

-- Fourth, if additional seats remain, students who live outside of local school district will be admitted in the order that their name appears on the list.
+- Fourth, if additional seats remain, students living outside the local school district will be admitted in the order that their name appears on the list.

-Once a student has been admitted to a CSAR, within a week, parents or guardians will be notified by email, by telephone, and/or by letters sent to the residence provided in the application.
-The admitted student list will be available at the school’ main office and it is parents’ responsibility to check the status of their students.
+Once a student has been admitted to a CSARCS, within a week, parents or guardians will be notified by email, telephone, and/or by letters sent to the residence provided in the application.
+The admitted student list will be available at the school’s main office, and it is the parent’s responsibility to check the status of their students.
 The following documents listed below will be required to complete the enrollment.